Asian Rhinoplasty: Techniques, Results & What Makes It Different

 Is there any common complication other than infection?

-Asymmetry of the area which has undergone surgery and temporary swelling can happen, but is minimal when done by expert hands.
+Asymmetry of the area which has undergone surgery and temporary swelling can happen, but this is usually minimal when performed by experienced surgeons.

 Will there be visible scars?

-You can expect the postoperative scars to be minimal or well hidden.
-The surgeons will be using close surgical procedures and incision placements.
+You can expect postoperative scars to be minimal or well hidden.
+Surgeons typically use careful incision placement and refined surgical techniques to reduce visible scarring.

 References